 The Initial Coverage Phase

 After the Initial Deductible (if any), you will continue into your Initial Coverage phase where your Medicare Part D plan covers a portion of your prescription costs and you pay some cost-sharing (co-payment or co-insurance).
-You will leave your Initial Coverage phase and enter the Donut Hole or Coverage Gap when your retail medication costs reach a certain amount (not the amount of what you paid for your drugs, but the retail value of the medications you purchased).
+You will leave your Initial Coverage phase and enter the Donut Hole or Coverage Gap when your retail medication costs reach your plan's Initial Coverage Limit (not just the amount you paid for your drugs, but the retail value of the medications you purchased counts toward the initial coverage limit).
 For example, if you buy a formulary drug with a retail value of $100 for a $30 co-payment, the $100 retail value counts toward your Initial Coverage Limit.

 A note on using high-cost medications.

 If you use a single medication with a retail cost of over $4,430, you will enter the Donut Hole with your first purchase.
 If you use an expensive medication on an infrequent basis, you may find that one large drug purchase (or multiple drug purchases in a single month) can actually move you from the Initial Coverage phase (or Initial Deductible) into the Donut Hole, so the only way to know exactly when you will enter or leave the doughnut hole is by watching your monthly Medicare Part D plan's Explanation of Benefits statement carefully (you receive this printed document in the mail) or you can contact your Medicare Part D plan and ask the Member Services representative where you are relative to the plan's Coverage Gap.

 The Coverage Gap or Donut Hole

 You will leave the Initial Coverage phase and enter the Donut Hole when your total retail drug cost (what you spent plus what your Medicare drug plan spent) exceeds the Initial Coverage Limit ($4,430).